 But there’s no chief of protocol yet in the State Department, for example, the official usually responsible for briefing the president and vice-president on how to act in diplomatic meetings.
 That position is just one of the hundreds of jobs the Trump administration has yet to fill.
 (And some may never be filled, due to a proposal to cut the State Department’s budget by 29%.)
 There’s also a dearth of the kinds of Asia experts usually tasked with planning the strategy behind US relationships in the region.

 “We can’t even find the people to help us set up meetings” with decision-makers in the Trump administration, an ambassador from a US ally in Asia complained this week to Quartz.
 In a sign of general disarray, the White House has been issuing press releases cut-and-pasted from company reports, and has yet to put out any at all statement about its latest big personnel shakeup, the departure of Steve Bannon from the National Security Council.
-“We can’t even find the people to help us set up meetings” with thought leaders.

 This seeming chaos adds to a long list of differences between Beijing and Washington, and between Xi and Trump.